hareeshcs33/simple-vue-vuex-app/README.md

 # simple-vue-vuex-app
-creating simple application using vue and vuex.
+Creating simple application using Vue and Vuex.